M-arcus/cloudron-docs/knowledgebase/docs/support.md

 ## Diagnostics

+If the Cloudron dashboard is unreachable, it can be difficult to diagnose what is wrong.
-Please run the following script when contacting the Cloudron team.
+You can SSH into your server and run the following script when contacting the Cloudron team.

 This script collects some diagnostic information on the server and enables SSH support.

 ```
 wget https://git.cloudron.io/cloudron/box/raw/master/scripts/cloudron-support